abolfazl8131/DEs_aid/README.md

 3. Apache Kafka

 # How to Use it?
-you can clone the project by `git clone` and inside a directory, you run `cookiecutter .`. you will answer the questions we have asked and the project will be created. you can run the playbook with `sh run_ansible.sh` inside a project you created with a cookie-cutter.
+you can clone the project by `git clone` and inside a directory, you run `cookiecutter .`. \n you will answer the questions we have asked and the project will be created.\n you can run the playbook with `sh run_ansible.sh` inside a project you created with a cookie-cutter.